 Valeur compansee: The meaning of ‘Valeur compansee’ is compensated value or ‘here and there’.
-In principle, payment of foreign exchange transactions takes place at both the centers, without time lag.
-In reality it is impossible to effect payment from both the parties simultaneously as, for instance, the New York banks open for business at the time banks in India closed.
+In principle, payment of foreign exchange transactions takes place at both centers, without time lag.
+In reality, it is impossible to effect payment from both parties simultaneously as, for instance, the New York banks opened for business at the time banks in India closed.

 Value date: Maturity date of a spot or forward contract.

-Value today: Any transaction executed for same day settlement, which is called cash transaction.
+Value today: Any transaction executed for same-day settlement, which is called a cash transaction.

-Value tomorrow: Any transaction executed for settlement next day.
+Value tomorrow: Any transaction executed for settlement the next day.

 Vostro Account: Vostro stands for ‘your account’.
 A Vostro account is an account maintained by a foreign bank or other correspondent bank with a domestic bank.
 The account is usually maintained in the currency of the country where the domestic bank is situated. (see Nostro and Loro)